Samaná

 Samaná: My Whale Watching Wonder

-Back on land we had time for Cayo Levantado (Bacardi Island) — postcard-perfect with palm trees leaning over white sand and beach bars grilling lobster.
-The water was warm as bath and so clear I watched permit fish follow my fins hoping for food.
-Lunch was whole grilled snapper with tostones and ice-cold Presidente beer while a merengue band played.
+Back on land we had time for Cayo Levantado — better known as "Bacardi Island" because it was featured in famous Bacardi rum advertisements, and once you see it you understand why.
+It's postcard-perfect: palm trees leaning at impossible angles over white sand beaches, turquoise water so clear it looks Photoshopped, and beach bars grilling lobster over driftwood fires.
+The water was warm as bathwater and so transparent I watched permit fish follow my fins hoping for scraps.
+Lunch was whole grilled snapper with tostones and ice-cold Presidente beer while a merengue band played under a thatched palapa.
+If the whales are Samaná's soul, Cayo Levantado is its postcard smile.

 The pros: whale encounter of a lifetime, and the Dominican people are some of the warmest on the planet.